thenexthub/Codira/stdlib/public/Protobuf/protoc-gen-codira/Docs.docc/spm-plugin.md

 plugin in leaf packages.
 For more information, read the `Defining the path to the protoc binary` section of this article.

-The plugin works by running the system installed `protoc` compiler with the `protoc-gen-swift` plugin for specified `.proto` files in your targets source folder.
+The plugin works by running the system installed `protoc` compiler with the `protoc-gen-language` plugin for specified `.proto` files in your targets source folder.
 Furthermore, the plugin allows defining a configuration file which will be used to customize the invocation of `protoc`.